boldflight/BibleConverter/test_EPUB/output/Job.md

 ‘I have never seen you!’
-[19] Indeed, this is the joy of his way, and out of the earth others spring up. nor does he grasp the hand of the evildoers.
+[19] Indeed, this is the joy of his way, and out of the earth others spring up.

+[20] “Surely, God does not reject a blameless man, nor does he grasp the hand of the evildoers.
 [21] He will yet fill your mouth with laughter,